HemaMythri/elevatelabs-task1/ElevateLabs/README.md

 ## Project Overview

 This project is a modern responsive landing page developed using HTML5 and CSS3 as part of a Web Development Internship Task.
-The website is designed to provide a clean user experience across desktop, tablet, and mobile devices.
+The website is designed to provide a clean and engaging user experience across desktop, tablet, and mobile devices.

 ## Features